 CLASS ACTION NOTICE: Kessler Topaz Meltzer & Check, LLP Reminds Investors that a Securities Fraud Class Action Lawsuit Filed against Opendoor Technologies Inc.

-/EIN News/ -- RADNOR, Pa., Nov.
-11, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the District of Arizona against Opendoor Technologies Inc. (“Opendoor”) (NASDAQ: OPEN).
-The action charges Opendoor with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Opendoor’s materially misleading statements and omissions to the public, Opendoor investors have suffered significant losses.
+RADNOR, Pa., Nov.
+11, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the District of Arizona against Opendoor Technologies Inc. ("Opendoor") OPEN.
+The action charges Opendoor with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Opendoor's materially misleading statements and omissions to the public, Opendoor investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR OPENDOOR LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/opendoor-technologies-inc?utm_source=PR&utm_medium=link&utm_campaign=open&mktm=r